nabuhant/CustomerSegmentation/README.md

 #### Dashboard Mockup
 ![](../Dashboard/Dashboard%20Mockup.jpg)
 #### •	Description of the tool(s) that will be used to create the final dashboard
 -Tableau will be used to create the final dashboard for the customer segmentation data analysis.
 -It is the highest-level data visualization tool.
 Hence, it helps produce excellent and interactive dashboards and reports that provide more insights than the reports created using spreadsheets or any other tools.
 -Tableau comes with different visualization options that help to enhance the user experience.
 -It can easily handle millions of data rows with ease.
 Users can create many types of data visualization from Big Data without impacting the dashboards’ speed and performance.
 #### •	Description of interactive element(s)
 -Income vs total purchases by customer id and class -Income cs total spending by customer id and class (Customer segmentation based on income and total purchases made)

-•	Description of the tool(s) that will be used to create the final dashboard 	Tableau will be used to create the final dashboard for the customer segmentation data analysis.
-	It is the highest-level data visualization tool.
-Hence, it helps produce excellent and interactive dashboards and reports that provide more insights than the reports created using spreadsheets or any other tools.
-	Tableau comes with different visualization options that help to enhance the user experience.
-	It can easily handle millions of data rows with ease.
-Users can create many types of data visualization from Big Data without impacting the dashboards’ speed and performance.
-•	Description of interactive element(s)
-	Income vs total purchases by customer id and class
-	Income cs total spending by customer id and class (Customer segmentation based on income and total purchases made)

 <br>